Romanshorn shooting: Aftermath

-Harmann was found to have auditory hallucinations and paranoia and was diagnosed with prodromal schizophrenia.
+Schwarz was found to have auditory hallucinations and paranoia and was diagnosed with prodromal schizophrenia.
 During his time in asylum, condition deteriorated, manifesting in a psychosis.

 People who knew him stated they didn't believe he was insane but was inspired by pulp novels to commit his deed, and that the only reason for declaring him insane was because he was an interesting case.

 On February 20, 1913, court found him to be insane, was acquitted and ordered to be institutionalised for the rest of his life.

 After examinations by psychiatrists in Münsterlingen and Münsingen certified his insanity the legal prosecution of Schwarz was discontinued and his lifelong internment in the asylum in Münsterlingen was ordered.

 The Carnegie Hero Fund awarded several people with the Carnegie Medal of Honor for their efforts in catching the gunman and tending the wounded.
 It also made a payment of 2000 francs to a fund created for aiding the victims and their families.